vikash-bhardwaj/grunt-html-validation/README.md

 Type: `String`<br>
 Default value: `undefined`

-When a string is set ther will be generated a checkstyle report in this path.
+When a string is set, there will be generated a checkstyle report in this path.

 #### options.errorHTMLRootDir
 Type: `String` <br/>